1. New to Payroll?

 Employer Pension Contributions where contribution is not subject to income tax or USC No

-Employer pension contributions where contribution is subject to income tax or USC Yes
+Employer Pension contributions where contribution is subject to income tax or USC Yes

 Any BIK (Med Insurance, Car, Van, etc.) Yes